alectois/Distinguishing-Causes-and-Triggers-in-Volcanic-and-Seismic-Processes/README.md

 Original code in this repository is released under the MIT License.

-Some files are adapted from the Cause–Trigger algorithm implementation published on Zenodo under CC BY 4.0.
-Those adapted portions retain attribution to the original authors.
-See the file headers and the Attribution section above.
+The following files were initially adapted from the original Cause–Trigger implementation and were subsequently substantially modified, extended, and restructured for this study:

+- `src/cause_trigger.py`
+- `src/hmml_runner.py`
+- `src/parameter_extraction.py`

+The original implementation is available at Zenodo under the CC BY 4.0 licence.
+Each adapted file also contains a source citation in its header.
+All other source files were developed specifically for this study unless otherwise indicated.